 Every enterprise is different and developing a lice biosecurity plan requires in-depth consideration of all the factors affecting the louse status of a property.
 Good biosecurity will not only prevent the introduction of lice and the consequent costs, but avoid problems from introducing lice that are resistant to specific chemical treatments.

 The first step is to decide that preventing lice is a priority and that adequate time and resources will be committed to ensure this occurs.
 Once a lice biosecurity program is established on the property, it should be reviewed and assessed at least every two years.
 The main area to consider is the risk assessment (see below) as external risk levels may change over time.
 For example, a neighbouring property may become infested or may increase sheep trading, thus increasing the number of new sheep brought onto the property and the chance of introducing lice.

 A basic knowledge of lice biology and how lice spread can help identify possible means of lice introduction to a property and assist the development of an effective biosecurity plan.
-Detailed information on the biology of sheep lice, how they spread between sheep, sources of infestation and the pattern of build up in lice populations over time is available from the LiceBoss Note: Biology of sheep lice (Bovicola ovis).
+Detailed information on the biology of sheep lice, how they spread between sheep, sources of infestation and the pattern of build-up in lice populations over time is available in the LiceBoss article Biology of sheep lice.

 With all introductions, but particularly when sheep lice prevalence is high, it is important to take steps to avoid bringing lice onto a property when buying or agisting sheep, including rams.
 The other major source of lice is stray sheep, which can often enter and leave the flock undetected.